salesforce/metabadger/README.md

 --input-file : Provide a csv formatted file containing a list of instances that you'd like to harden the metadata service on, to v2\
 --dry-run : Setting this option will let you see\
---v1 : If you need to, you can supply this flag to revert instances to keep HttpTokens as optional letting you use v1
+--v1 : If you need to, you can supply this flag to revert instances to keep HttpTokens as optional letting you use v1 --tags : You can pass a comma seperated list of tags to the CLI to harden instances with only those tags

 **disable-metadata**